Suboxone Withdrawal Information

 Addicted to Suboxone and want help?

 You are not alone.
-More and more people are coming to Novus because they are unable to complete their Suboxone withdrawal or Subutex withdrawal.
+More and more people are coming to Novus because they are unable to stop taking Suboxone without painful withdrawal symptoms that stop them from coming off Suboxone or Subutex.

-We can help you finish the job and safely and more comfortably complete your Suboxone withdrawal or Subutex withdrawal.
+We can help you safely and more comfortably get through your Suboxone withdrawal or Subutex withdrawal.

 If you or someone you care about is taking Suboxone or Subutex and needs help, CALL Novus Medical Detox Center NOW: